 Using STL HashTables to store data

-While a map is an ordered sequence of pairs (key, value) in which we can look up a value based on a key, a unordered_map is an unordered sequence of pairs (key, value).
-A unordered_map is used to implement various variations of the hash table.The worst case search complexity for unordered_map is O(N) as it is not ordered like a map which has a complexity of O( log N).
+The biggest difference between a map and a hash table is that while the map data structure is ordered, a hash table is unordered.
+Both use the same principle of key, value pairs. .The worst case search complexity for unordered_map is O(N) as it is not ordered like a map which has a complexity of O( log N).

 Getting ready